 Do you have a question about our Online Application System?
 Then you can find the answer in our FAQ Online Application System:

 Classes are held at KIT’s training facilities in Amsterdam.

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.
 Please note that KIT does not offer financial support or fellowships.

 Some candidates are sponsored by their own governments, universities or employers while others apply for fellowships offered through the United Nations and its specialised agencies such as UNICEF, WHO, WB, UNDP or through other international programmes, such as those of OECD, EU or OAS.
 For more information on these and other possibilities, go to the KIT fellowship webpage.

-The NFP application will have to be done via an application system (ATLAS).
-NFP application deadline for 2018-2019 (tba, expected): March 2018.
+The OKP application will have to be done via an online application system (ATLAS).
+OKP application deadline for 2018-2019: 26 March 2018.

-Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the NFP deadline (so 01 February 2018).
-You are advised however to apply to the Royal Tropical Institute as early as possible.
+Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the OKP deadline (so 26 February 2018).
+You are advised however to apply to KIT as early as possible.

 The Netherlands Government does not grant a fellowship unless it is assured that the candidate’s government and employer agree to his or her participation and that the candidate will be admitted to the course.
 For this reason, it is essential to first gain admission to the MPH before applying for a fellowship.

 Talented health professionals from the elible list of 51 OKP countries are especially encouraged to apply.